loppjp/blocktrain/README.md

 ## 4. Analysis of prototype sensor model

-TBD
+Specifications of the deployed sensor will be used

 ## 5. ML model discussion

-Given the initial analysis of the training dataset provided, and stakeholder provided problem constraints,
+Given the initial analysis of the training dataset provided, and stakeholder provided problem constraints, initial experiments will focus on object detection models.
+Some object detection models that will be initially considered for integration are those that are [available with torchvision here](https://docs.pytorch.org/vision/stable/models.html#object-detection).

 ## 6. Priorities